A quick-start guide to gluten free baking in New Zealand.

 These flours are usually a blend of a few different flours, and often already contain a gum ingredient (Xanthan gum or guar gum, or sometimes just “vegetable gum”).

-If you’re only baking gluten free occasionally, then you probably don’t want to buy several gluten free flours and make up your own mix, right?
+If you’re only baking gluten free occasionally, then you may not want to buy several gluten free flours and make up your own mix.

 While I always develop my recipes with my homemade flour blend, I will be endeavouring to test each of the recipes on GFKF with at least one brand of pre-made gluten-free flour.
 Whenever I have done this, I’ll let you know in the recipe notes what brand I used and how it turned out compared to my homemade blend so you can choose which one you want to go with.